 We seek to provide a competitive compensation program to attract and retain quality non-management directors.
 The compensation received by our non-management directors consists of an annual cash retainer of \$22,000 and a \$3,000 fee for each Board or committee meeting attended in person or virtually when virtual attendance is the only option (\$1,500 for attendance by phone).
-In addition, Mr. Suckow received an annual cash retainer of \$15,000 as Chairman of our Audit Committee, and Mr. Selig received an annual cash retainer of \$7,500 as Chairman of our Compensation Committee.
+In addition, Mr. Suckow received an annual cash retainer of \$15,000 as Chairman of our Audit Committee, Mr. Selig received an annual cash retainer of \$7,500 as Chair of our Nominating Committee.
 Mr. Roeth received an annual retainer of \$25,000 as Lead Director.
-Management directors do not receive additional compensation for their service on our
+Non-management directors may also from time to time receive additional fees for the provision of services on additional committees or Board initiatives.
+Management directors do not receive additional compensation for their service on our Board of Directors.
+Directors are also reimbursed for expenses incurred in connection with their services to the Company and their attendance at meetings.